iMattPro/topicpreview/README.md

 --------

 * Let your visitors peek at what's inside a topic before they click on it
-* Options to display user avatars and text previews from the first and last posts
+* Admin options to display user avatars and text previews from the first and last posts
-* The last word in the topic preview will not be cut off and is followed by an ellipsis
-* Smileys are displayed as text :)
-* BBcode tags and URL links are removed for a cleaner text-only appearance
 * Admin option to set the length of text shown in the preview (or disable the MOD)
 * Admin option to define BBcodes whose contents you want removed from the topic preview
 * User option allows users to disable the feature
+* The last word in the topic preview will be followed by an ellipsis and is not cut off
+* BBcode tags and URL links are removed for a cleaner text-only appearance
+* Smileys are displayed as text :)
 * Does not significantly impact server load (no additional db queries)
 * Prosilver and Subsilver2 compatible
 * Supports right-to-left languages